 As you compete and gain more experience, you may want to qualify to enter into more advanced stakes.
+Competitors taking part in any Kennel Club licensed event must familiarise themselves with the Working Trial and Bloodhound Trial Regulations beforehand.
 Find out more about progressing in working trials below.

 How to progress in working trials